alibagherifam/mentha/README.md

 - Coil
 - KSP

+## Terminology

+According to Wikipedia:

+> "Mentha (also known as mint) is a genus of plants in the family Lamiaceae (mint family)."

+As a boy whose childhood was full of stomachaches, the word mentha means to me as a potion of healing.
+So I decided to set it as the project's name.

 ## 💡 Inspiration

-This app was my final project on B.Sc. in Computer Engineering
+The subject was final project for my B.Sc. in Computer Engineering

 ## 🤝 Contribution

-Feel free to create pull requests, specially if it improves AI model ;)
+Feel free to create pull requests, especially AI model improvements ;)

+## 🙏 Acknowledgement

+Special thanks to [Dr. Hamidreza Hamidi](http://ikiu.ac.ir/members/?id=46&lang=1) for his guidance toward the project.

+Thanks [Amir H. Bagherifam](https://dribbble.com/Amirh_UiUX) for designing the logo.

 License
 -------